Plumbing and DHW Installation, Service, “Rescue”

 We do not have drain cleaning equipment and do not snake out drains beyond our nominal closet auger (for use with the toilet) and our sink rodding tool (for use with sinks and bathtubs within 8 feet).

-Please contact Colin and describe your failing or under-performing system so that he can develop a “rescue” plan to resolve the functional issues with your plumbing and domestic hot water systems.
-Once Colin collects the necessary information, he will bring in Brian Nelson for consultation on the next steps.
+Please contact Marlon and describe your failing or under-performing system so that he can develop a “rescue” plan to resolve the functional issues with your plumbing and domestic hot water systems.
+Once Marlon collects the necessary information, he will bring in Brian Nelson for consultation on the next steps.

 We have seen a broad range of issues that affect proper function of your plumbing system and have the diagnostic tools and abilities to pinpoint the root causes.